 Following outreach from Moorgate, the report was covered by Aqua Now, Wealth Adviser, SDG Knowledge Hub, and Institutional Asset Manager.

-Following the launch of S&P Global Ratings’ ESG Evaluation, Global Capital interviewed Michael Wilkins, managing director of Sustainable Finance.
+Following the launch of S&P Global Ratings’ Environmental, Social, and Governance (ESG) Evaluation, Global Capital interviewed Michael Wilkins, Managing Director and Head of Sustainable Finance, S&P Global Ratings.

-In the interview, Wilkins discusses the launch, the methodology behind the tool, and the pilot studies conducted prior to the launch.
+In the interview, Wilkins discusses the launch, the methodology behind the ESG Evaluation tool, and the pilot studies conducted so far.

 The full interview can be found here (behind paywall).